dps923/winter2020/graded-work/assign4-professor.md

 * serving size
 * fdcId
 * brandedFoodCategory
+* labelNutrients (discussed next)

 It has two embedded data structures:
 * The `foodNutrients` collection is probably too much for our needs in Assignment 4 (so you can ignore it if you wish)
-* The `labelNutrients` object is what we want to use - it has the macronutrient (and related) values that will enable us to do some arithmetic
+* The `labelNutrients` object is what we *want to use* - it has the macronutrient (and related) values that will enable us to do some arithmetic

 <br>